KITCHEN REMODELING IN ARLINGTON HEIGHTS, IL

 The old Kitchen was closed off to other areas of their home, especially the dining room, which made it hard for them to entertain.
 They struggled to extend their table to the length they needed, so they could accommodate their guests when they host parties.

-With the space being completely open, but long and narrow, we optimized the exterior wall to house the main kitchen sink and range.
-We wanted to keep them in a relatively close proximity, but far enough so that they were not crowded.
-The double island made so much sense in their layout for a few reasons.
+The double kitchen islands made so much sense in their layout.
 It allows the homeowner to have multiple ways to get around their kitchen, without having to walk around what could have been a very long island.
 It also functions very well for hosting large gatherings in their home.
-One Island is used mostly for prep and the other for seating and serving.

 Perimeter – Shiloh semi custom, Inset style cabinetry in Polar White painted finish